 While information about the expedition is available on the Internet, it is best to read Shackleton’s book South which covers the voyage.
 Moreover, many moments were captured by a photographer.
 Now, these photos can help others understand the courage and skills needed to organize such an expedition and stay alive.

 The story of the Imperial Trans-Antarctic Expedition is well-captured and told through camera lenses.
 The man behind the breathtaking photos is Frank Hurley, a member of the expedition who managed to show its spirit and all the hardship in more than 100 frames.
 Interestingly, the exhibition also enables an audience to see how Endurance looked and what the White Continent made the members of the expedition do to survive every step of a treacherous journey.
 This is partly possible to one of the most difficult shipwreck searches successfully completed in 2022 with the founding of Endurance.
 The search crew achieved what many people said was impossible by discovering the ship in extreme weather conditions.
 The video and photos are worth it.

 Notably, visitors of the website, with the support of the Royal Geographical Society, can also take a tour online to learn more about the efforts to discover the South Pole and its magnetic power over the explorers.
 Such interactive learning is important for students and all interested parties.
-As such, the expedition is a part of many learning courses that focus on the character of Shackleton and the story of Endurance.
+As such, the expedition is a part of many learning discussion board post courses that focus on the character of Shackleton and the story of Endurance.